IMSY-DKFZ/simpa/README.md

 To this end, use the pytorch website tool to figure out which version to install:
 [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)

+## Install pre-commit hooks

+In your SIMPA root directory run `pre-commit install` to set up the pre-commit hooks defined in `.pre-commit-config.yaml`.
+This will generate pre-commit hooks in `.git/hooks/` and run them for every commit.
+To run them manually, call `pre-commit run --all-files`.

 ## External tools installation instructions

 In order to get the full SIMPA functionality, you should install all third party toolkits that make the optical and